High School Course Catalog

 The Lower School Library, serving children from kindergarten through third grade, is situated on the first floor of The Farber Building.
-The collection contains more than 18,000 volumes, ranging from alphabet books to classics like The Lord of the Rings.
+The collection contains more than 19,000 volumes, ranging from alphabet books to classics like The Hobbit.
 Every child in the Lower School participates in two library periods each week: one to check out books and the other to listen as a librarian reads aloud.
 Students call these periods “library pick-out” and “library story.”

 During library pick-out, students are given the freedom to roam through the stacks to select books.
 Pick-out helps children develop not only their love of reading, but a real sense of independence in a library setting; they choose the books that interest them.
 Each child gets to take two books home every week.
 One of these books, called a “reading book,” matches the child’s independent reading level; the librarians help the children make appropriate choices.
 The other selection can be any book in the library, and is called the “anything book,” or, occasionally, “my everything book!”
 The children are encouraged to explore the many genres available in the library.

 Library story, a former student reminisces, “is like listening to a play, because the librarians give voice to every character.”
 Librarians read to every class.
 In kindergarten and first grade, the children help decide what to read; kindergarteners choose books about animals and first graders choose books about countries.
 Second and third graders hear a variety of chapter books read aloud, in a range of genres from fantasy to nonfiction.
 When a book is finished, each group undertakes a related project—such as creating a book cover—the results of which are displayed near the library for parents and other children to admire.
 There’s always something fun going on in library story; as one second grader said, “I love when we finish a book, because then we get to do a project.
 But I love when we’re in the middle of a book, too.”